tunglev/Mobile-Booth/README.md

   - Authentication: User authenticates using Google for human verification and photo access.
   - Configuration: User has control over # of photos are taken, filters used, and the photo booth template

 * Why this project?
 Currently, building a photo album to commemorate a moment requires a physical photo booth, or you have to do it manually.
 MobileBooth users can conveniently do all of the steps in a single place.
+The convenience of our system also will help people that are photo-shy, by making the process more fun and less awkward.

 ## 🧑‍💻 Team Members